ipbrennan90/PiMotions/part1.md

 ### 8. Get the web app and the Pi talking to each other

-Now we have an web app running locally that can take a picture using our computer's webcam.
+We have an web app running locally that can take a picture using our computer's webcam.
 The next step is to get the web app and the Pi talking to each other, so we can use the Pi's camera to take a picture.

 Right now, the "R Pi" button under "Image Source" doesn't do anything.
 We're about to fix that.